Aliases for TNFSF9 Gene

 GeneCards Summary for TNFSF9 Gene

-TNFSF9 (Tumor Necrosis Factor (Ligand) Superfamily, Member 9) is a Protein Coding gene.
-Diseases associated with TNFSF9 include primary biliary cirrhosis.
-Among its related pathways are Akt Signaling and Akt Signaling.
-GO annotations related to this gene include receptor binding and tumor necrosis factor receptor binding.
+TNFSF9 (TNF Superfamily Member 9) is a Protein Coding gene.
+Diseases associated with TNFSF9 include Immunodeficiency 16 and Mouth Disease.
+Among its related pathways are PEDF Induced Signaling and Akt Signaling.
+Gene Ontology (GO) annotations related to this gene include signaling receptor binding and tumor necrosis factor receptor binding.

 Cytokine that binds to TNFRSF9.
 Induces the proliferation of activated peripheral blood T-cells.
 May have a role in activation-induced cell death (AICD).
 May play a role in cognate interactions between T-cells and B-cells/macrophages.